jalacox/https-jalacox.github.io-reading-notes-/102/Class01/README.md

 Superscript <sup> </sup>  <sup>This is a superscript text</sup>

-## Things I want to know more about...
+## Things I want to know more about

 More advanced Coding formatting.